eemeli/konopas/README.md

 stand-in phrases like `KonOpas Sample Guide` and `CONVENTION` as appropriate.
 The `title` and `title-small` images are the logo that's displayed at the top of the page; there are two as you may wish to use a different graphic for the wide and narrow-aspect layouts.
-Near the bottom of the file you'll find the definition of a Javascript object `konopas_set` that's used to [configure the guide][KO-cfg].
+Near the bottom of the file you'll find the KonOpas instantiation, with optional [customizations][KO-cfg].

 For more in-depth changes such as changes to the color scheme or fonts, you'll need to edit the `skin/*.less` files and recompile them into CSS.
 For